 Elementary Logic

 Lecture, discussion, and problem-set based.
-Course covers english-to-symbolic logic translation, basics of propositional calculus, first-order predicate calculus, and multi-place relational predicate calculus.
+Course covers English-to-symbolic logic translation, basics of propositional calculus, first-order predicate calculus, and multi-place relational predicate calculus.